AlexsLemonade/scpca-portal/api/README.md

 sportal api:manage load_metadata --input-bucket-name custom-input-bucket
 ```

 The `--clean-up-input-data` flag can help you control the projects input data size.
-If flag is set the input data cleanup process will be run for each project right after its processing is over.
+If the flag is set, the input data cleanup process will be run for each project right after its processing is over.
 ```
 sportal api:manage load_metadata --clean-up-input-data
 ```